casangi/casagui/docs/source/design/applications/interactive_clean.rst

 To implement this, it uses
 `CubeMask <https://casagui.readthedocs.io/en/latest/design/components/cube_mask.html>`_
-component to provide most of the interaction, and adds extra widgets to control tclean and display convergence and statistics information.
+component to provide most of the interaction, and adds extra widgets to control :code:`tclean` and display convergence and statistics information.

 Overview
 ````````